Joseph A. Bevilacqua Sr.

 Joseph Anthony Bevilacqua Sr. (December 1, 1918 – June 21, 1989) was chief justice of the Rhode Island Supreme Court from 1976 through 1986.
 His career was tarnished due to his association with organized crime.

 Early life and career

 Bevilacqua grew up in Silver Lake, an Italian-American neighborhood of Providence.
 He attended Providence public schools and received a Bachelor of Arts from Providence College in 1940.
-He served in the Army from 1941 to 1946, achieving the rank of First Lieutenant and serving in the Italian Campaign (World War II) where he was wounded and received a Purple Heart.
+He served in the Army from 1941 to 1946, achieving the rank of First Lieutenant and serving in the Italian campaign of World War II where he was wounded and received a Purple Heart.
 He received a Juris Doctor degree from Georgetown Law School in 1948, and his clients and friends included organized crime figures.

 Political career

 Bevilacqua was elected to the Rhode Island House in 1954; he became majority leader in 1966 and Speaker in 1969.
 He worked for the passage of the state's medicare statute and for job retraining measures.
 He was elected by the General Assembly as Chief Justice of the State Supreme Court in 1976, and he promised to put aside "old friendships and causes."
 Privately, however, he reassured mobster Nicholas Bianco: "Don't worry, I'll still keep my connections."

 Around this time, a number of allegations surfaced regarding Bevilacqua's ties to organized crime.
 The New York Times stated that allegations had been made in 1976 that he had harbored a fugitive from a 1963 department store robbery, and had accepted a payment of $2,000 from him.
 It also became public that he had written a letter to the State Parole Board in 1973 vouching for the integrity of crime boss Raymond L. S. Patriarca.
 The letter read, "To whom it may concern: I have known Mr. Patriarca for a good many years.
 I have found him to be a good person of integrity and, in my opinion, good moral character."
 Bevilacqua officiated at the wedding of Patriarca's chauffeur, who was under indictment for fraud.
 The State Commission on Judicial Tenure and Discipline investigated these incidents and took no action.